There’s no underplaying the importance that roofs have in our lives. Without them, we’d have a lot of trouble staying warm and dry in our homes.

 Just as cold weather can be bad for your roof, so too can hot weather.
 This issue is something that Charleston residents may find more of an issue for their homes, given that summers in South Carolina average over 90 degrees Fahrenheit at their warmest.

 The reason why this weather is such an issue for your roof is tied to the sun.
 This can heat your home quite significantly during the day, which is problematic if the temperatures drop considerably at night.
-The sudden change can lead to cracks due to the expanding and contracting of the roof material.
+The sudden change can lead to cracks due to the expansion and contracting of the roof material.

-Storms aren’t uncommon in South Carolina, which mean that homes here have to be prepared for the impacts of such violent weather.
+Storms aren’t uncommon in South Carolina, which means that homes here have to be prepared for the impacts of such violent weather.
 Securing loose items, installing storm shutters, and inspecting your property for structural issues beforehand can all help you when storm-proofing.
 However, nothing is ever 100% foolproof, so there’s always a chance that you’ll come out the other side with property damage.

 Your roof is one of the most challenging places to protect during a storm, which is why you must do a thorough inspection of it whenever such bad weather hits.
 That way, you can check for any damage and call in professional help should you need repairs before the next storm.